ppy/osu-wiki/wiki/Tournaments/OIT/2022/en.md

 ## Organisation

-OIT 2022 is run by various osu! community members predominantly hailing from Indonesia.
+The osu!
+Indonesia Tournament #12 (2022) is run by various osu! community members predominantly hailing from Indonesia.

 | Position | Member(s) |
 | :-- | :-- |